cup-of-sugar/cup-of-sugar-BE/README.md

 - Lain McGrath [GitHub](https://github.com/LainMcGrath), [LinkedIn](https://www.linkedin.com/in/lain-mcgrath-8199a09a/)

 ## About
 Cup of Sugar is an app that allows neighbors to communicate about items they have to lend or would like to borrow.
 Users can choose to login as a Lender or Borrower.
 As a Borrower, neighbors can post item requests for items they need or browse available items.
 As a Lender, neighbors can post items they have to lend or browse item requests in their neighborhood.
+You can access the front end repository [here](https://github.com/cup-of-sugar/cup-of-sugar-FE).

 ## Technologies Used
 - Ruby on Rails